Help for a child who stammers.

 Cost: If there is no NHS service for children who stammer in your area, you may be able to get funding via your GP or you can pay yourself.
 See information about the Centre's funded assessment clinic above, under 'NHS Therapy'.

-The Starfish Project is a 3-day course based in Eastbourne, in the south of England.
-They run 3-day courses for ages 11 to 16.
-The courses teach techniques to help gain control of speech and increase confidence.
+The Starfish Project courses teache techniques to help gain control of speech and increase confidence.
 Techniques include costal breathing, reducing avoidance and developing a positive attitude.
+(For more details on costal breathing see our Guide to Therapy Options.)

 Cost: £250, excluding hotel costs.
-Free lifetime refresher courses.
+Free lifetime support and refresher courses.

 Above are the main stammering therapies and courses for children in the UK.
 You might come across others online or elsewhere that aren't on our list.
 To safeguard against untested or unqualified providers, we recommend choosing a therapy, programme or course which: